Gerard Butler: Acting career

 In 2006, he starred as Spartan King Leonidas in the Warner Bros. production 300, which is often described as his breakthrough role.
 Butler, who said he "wanted to look really strong" in the film, trained with a high-intensity workout for four months prior to the film's shooting.
-In 2007, he appeared in Butterfly on a Wheel co-starring Pierce Brosnan and Maria Bello, which aired on network TV under the title Shattered, and in the romantic comedy P.S.
+In 2007, he appeared in Butterfly on a Wheel co-starring Pierce Brosnan and Maria Bello, and in the romantic film P.S.
 I Love You with Hilary Swank.
-In 2008, he appeared in Nim's Island and RocknRolla.
-In 2009, he starred in the Neveldine/Taylor film Gamer, The Ugly Truth and Law Abiding Citizen, which he also co-produced.
-In 2010 he starred in the action/comedy The Bounty Hunter with Jennifer Aniston, and did voice acting for the 2010 animated film How to Train Your Dragon as Stoick the Vast.
+In 2008, he appeared in Nim's Island alongside Abigail Breslin and Jodie Foster, and Guy Ritchie film RocknRolla as part of ensemble cast which includes Idris Elba and Tom Hardy.
+In 2009, he starred in the Neveldine/Taylor film Gamer with Logan Lerman, The Ugly Truth with Katherine Heigl, and Law Abiding Citizen with Jamie Foxx, which he also co-produced.
+In 2010, he starred in the action/comedy The Bounty Hunter with Jennifer Aniston, and did voice acting for the 2010 animated film How to Train Your Dragon as Stoick the Vast.
+On 15 and 16 October 2010, thanks to the popularity of his role as Leonidas and the use of his lines during athletic events at Michigan State University, he was a guest at their Midnight Madness and homecoming American football game.

+Butler played military leader Tullus Aufidius in the 2011 film Coriolanus opposite Ralph Fiennes, who also directed.
+A modernized adaptation of William Shakespeare's tragedy of the same name, Butler had already participated in the stage production of Coriolanus in his early career.
+He also portrayed Sam Childers in the 2011 action biopic film Machine Gun Preacher.